dibari/angular-ellipsis/README.md

 angular-ellipsis
 ================

-Angular directive to truncate multi-line text
+Angular directive to truncate multi-line text to visible height.